NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 - Enter a Project Folder Name and Extension Name.

-- For this example choose `kit-exts-spawnPrims` for the Project Folder Name and `omni.spawn.primitive` for the Extension Name.
+- For this example choose `kit-exts-spawn-prims` for the Project Folder Name and `omni.example.spawn_prims` for the Extension Name.

 | ![spawnprim_tut_png5](images/spawnprim_tutorial5.png) | ![spawnprim_tut_png6](images/spawnprim_tutorial6.png) |
 | --- | --- |